23f2000783/birthday/SPEC.md

 ## 0. One-line thesis

-**A blank canvas that Mansi fills as she scrolls — she doesn't realize she's painting the whole page until the end, when she looks back and sees the finished piece was her doing all along.** The site is an argument, in interaction form, against her habit of underestimating herself.
+**A blank canvas that She fills as she scrolls — she doesn't realize she's painting the whole page until the end, when she looks back and sees the finished piece was her doing all along.** The site is an argument, in interaction form, against her habit of underestimating herself.